awestover/notes/editors/vim/plugins.md

   viw to go into visual mode inside a word then S" to surround selection with quotes

+  cs") is also useful: change surrounding

 # vim-substitution
   by kevin ;)
   note: PlugInstall basically just does git clone
+  ,s to find replace

 # vim-move
  alt then hjkl